Canadian Prime Minister Stephen Harper. Photo via Flickr user primeministergr

-New documents obtained by VICE show just how the federal government has gone about blocking a bill that would afford human rights protections to trans people, and their concern with having a “societal debate” over protecting trans people from hate crimes.
-But Randall Garrison, the bill's proponent, might just trump them yet.
+New documents obtained by VICE show how the federal government has gone about blocking a bill that would afford human-rights protections to trans people as well as address their concern with having a “societal debate” about protecting trans people from hate crimes.
+But Randall Garrison, the member of parliament (MP) sponsoring the bill, might just trump them yet.

 For a piece of legislation that the government said it held no formal position on, the Justice Department put a lot of work into making sure Conservative MPs knew what to think about the bill.

-While 18 Conservatives stood to support the bill, and a handful rose with legitimate objections, legions more stood and voted against the NDP’s legislation at the government’s behest in an effort to shoot down provisions that would amend the Human Rights Act and Criminal Code to ensure that trans people are afforded the same protection that other minorities already enjoy.
+While 18 Conservatives stood to support the bill—and a handful rose with legitimate objections—legions more stood and voted against the New Democratic Party's legislation at the government’s behest in an effort to shoot down provisions that would amend the Human Rights Act and Criminal Code to ensure that trans people are afforded the same protection that other minorities already enjoy.

 The handful of documents obtained from the Department of Justice—the ones that weren’t withheld—reveal just what talking points were issued to Conservative MPs and ministers.

-But most of Conservatives who supported the bill didn’t back down.
+But most of Conservatives who supported the bill, which is known as C-279, didn’t back down.
 So, as VICE reported in June, the Conservatives are using the Senate to kill the bill.

-This fight, however, ain’t over ’til it’s over.
+This fight, however, ain’t over till it’s over.

 “Obviously, there are differing and deeply-held views…”